-To register you need to complete an online registration form.
 Please contact the course coordinator if you have any questions:

-Zoryana Olekseyuk University of Duisburg-Essen Department of Economics 45117 Essen, Germany Telephone: +49 (0)201-183-4507 Fax: +49 (0)201-183-3974 email: rgss(at)vwl.uni-due.de
+M. Sc.
+Markus Greve University of Duisburg-Essen Department of Economics 45117 Essen, Germany Telephone: +49 (0)201-183-4507 Fax: +49 (0)201-183-3974 email: rgss(at)vwl.uni-due.de

-The registration deadline is September 5, 2014.
+The registration deadline is August 25, 2017.
 The maximum number of participants is restricted to 16!
 Slots are guaranteed only upon full payment of fees through the course coordinator.
-Cancellations will be fully refunded if made prior to September 5, 2014.
+Cancellations will be fully refunded if made prior to August 25, 2017.
 No refunds will be made after the registration deadline.
 Note the following disclaimer and limited liability: The program and the list of instructors are confirmed and correct at the time of publication.
 In case of any serious circumstances or acts of nature beyond control of the organizers, such as for example illness, death, cancellation of flights etc., the organizers aim for an adequate substitution.
 In the very unlikely, but still possible case, the maximum liability of the organizers is limited to the tuition.
-The organizers do not cover any other costs of the participants, such as travel bookings, visa fees etc.
+The organizers do not cover any other costs of the participants, such as travel bookings, visa fees etc. The organizer also reserves the right, in the unlikely case of very limited enrolment, to run the workshop with one instead of two external instructors.